OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

   Particularity: apart from code and components, data can also be part of the supply chain in AI

 --------------------------------------
 ## 2.1.
-Broad model poisoning: model behaviour manipulation by altering data, engineering or model
+Broad model poisoning: model behaviour manipulation by altering data, engineering, or model
 Impact: see ‘Evasion’, with the note that two extra types of manipulation are  possible:
-* Backdoors - which trigger unwanted response to specific input variations (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
+* Backdoors - which trigger unwanted responses to specific input variations (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
 Other name: *Trojan attack*
 * Unavailability by sabotage, leading to e.g. business continuity problems or safety issues

 References:
 * [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)

 ### 2.1.1.
 Data poisoning by changing data development-time or supply chain
-The attacker manipulates (training) data to effect the algorithm's behavior.
+The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called *causative attacks*.
 Example: massively indicating to an image recognition algorithm that images of dogs are indeed cats to lead it to interpret it this way.
 Another example is that poisoned data is obtained from a malicious supplier.

 **Controls for data poisoning:**
 * TODO: robustness measures through more train data